bstavel/Staveland_et_al_Pacman_Neural_Analyses/preprocessing/README.md

 ```

+These scripts heavily rely on the helper function in `preproc_functions.py` and the subject:electrode:region dictionary in `roi.py`

 ## Baselining

 For baselining, I am currently log-transforming the TFR, and then z-scoring within each trial, channel, and frequnecy band.

 ### Freq Power Csvs

+Main scripts: `./scripts/export_iti_baselined_csvs.ipynb`

 Along with calculating the TFR I also average frequency power within the given frequency bands and save out to cvs.
 Here is the information relevant frequency-specific information.